wars and poetry

-I thought my ex-wife Louise was also somewhere in the class.
+I thought my ex-wife Louise was somewhere in the classroom.
 I wanted to sing correctly because I rather wanted to make a good impression on her.
 I thought my voice would be in good form; it was just a matter of getting the words right.

-I began looking for a rifle I had had with me and had set in front of me; unable to find it, I asked, "Where's my gun?"
+I began looking for a rifle which I had had with me earlier and which I had set down in front of me.
+When I was unable to find the rifle, I asked, "Where's my gun?"

 I stood and began looking around for it.

-Some people were standing along the side of the room; I decided to go stand with them.
-I thought perhaps the teacher would pass me by; then I could work on my lines some more and sing a bit later.
+When I saw some people standing along the side of the room, I decided to go stand with them.
+I thought perhaps the teacher would pass me by; then I could work on my lines more and sing a bit later.

 Dream Epics Home Page